-The area was designated as a prefectural park in 1922 and the first quasi national park in Hokkaido in 1958.
-Furthermore, this site was designated as a wildlife protection area under prefectural management in 1952.
-As a result, the natural environment has been well protected to ensure a good habitat for diverse wildlife.
+The area was designated as a prefectural park in 1922 and as the first quasi national park in Hokkaido in 1958.
+Furthermore, this site was designated as the first wildlife protection area under prefectural management in 1952.
+As a result, the natural environment has been protected very well to support a good habitat for diverse wildlife.
 This area is a staging point for the birds that migrate between Hokkaido and Honshu, the mainland of Japan.
 A number of rare species are found here.
-Bird species include Steller's Sea-eagle, Northern Goshawk, Black Woodpecker, Japanese Quail, and Ruddy Kingfisher.
-The plant species here include Nuphar pumilum, Sparganium erectum and Utricularia australis.
-Several insects, including Horned Dung Beetle, are also found here.
+The plant species here includes Nuphar japonicum, Sparganium erectum and Utricularia aurea, bird species includes Steller's Sea Eagle, Northern Goshawk, Black Woodpecker, Common Quail, Ruddy Kingfisher, and Insects includes Horned Dung Beetle.

-Water Shield, Japanese Smelt and Dairy
+Water Shield, Japanese Smelt and Dairy Farming:

-Junsainuma is not used as much for tourism as the Onuma side.
-The natural condition of this lake is intact and people harvest Water Shield (Brasenia schreberi), an edible water plant called "Junsai".
+Out of the three lakes, Junsainuma is not used for tourism.
+The natural condition of this lake is intact and people harvest the Water Shield Brasenia schreberi, an edible water plant called "Junsai".
 The name of this lake comes from this plant.
-Fishermen catch Japanese Smelt and shrimps in Onuma, cook them in the traditional way, and sell them to tourists.
+Fishermen catch Japanese Smelt and shrimps in Onuma and sell them to the tourists after cooking them in a traditional way.
 The area around the lakes is a major dairy farming district providing good milk products such as fresh milk and cheese.
-There are also some spas in this area.
+There are also some spas in this area .